 For Windows Vista support, we recommend using Firefox 126.96.36.199 or later.

-Note: Firefox 1.5.0.x will be maintained with security and stability updates until June 2007.
+Note: Firefox 1.5.0.x will be maintained with security and stability updates until mid-May 2007.
 All users are strongly encouraged to upgrade to Firefox 2.

 Downloading and Installing

 Before installing, make sure your computer meets the system requirements.
 Starting with Firefox 1.5, Mac OS X PowerPC users must have Mac OS X 10.2 or greater.

 Mozilla.com provides Firefox for Windows, Linux, and Mac OS X in a variety of languages.
 To get Firefox 184.108.40.206, download it here.
 For builds for other systems and languages not provided, see the Contributed Builds section at the end of this document.

 Once you have downloaded Firefox, follow these instructions to install:

 Double click the

 start the install.

 Firefox 18.104.22.168.dmg file, double click the Firefox Disk Image to open it in Finder, and then drag the Firefox application onto your hard disk.
 Drag the icon to your Dock if you want it to appear there.